-Most girls start their periods when they're about 12, but they can start as early as 8, so it's important to talk to girls from an early age to make sure they're prepared before the big day.
+Most girls start their periods when they're about 12, but they can start as early as 8, so it's important to talk to girls from an early age to make sure they're prepared.

-"Parents often ask me when the right age to talk to girls about starting periods is, and I recommend that it should be an ongoing process rather than a formal sit-down talk.
+Try to talk about periods as an ongoing process rather than a formal sit-down talk.

-"Whenever possible, use clear language, like 'vagina', even though you may feel uncomfortable using these words.
-Emphasise that periods are completely normal and natural – they're part of growing up and all women have them.
+Use clear language, like "vagina".
+Emphasise that periods are completely normal and natural – they're part of growing up.

-"And don't forget boys.
-They, too, need to learn about periods.
-Talk to them in the same way as girls about the practicalities, mood changes that can come with periods, and the biological reason behind periods, and it will keep them informed, as well as help them to understand what girls go through each month."
+Boys also need to learn about periods.
+Talk to them in the same way as girls about the practicalities, mood changes that can come with periods, and the biological reason behind periods.
+It will keep them informed, as well as help them to understand about periods.